dotnet/docs/docs/architecture/cloud-native/front-end-communication.md

 - Convert requests from SOAP to REST or between different data formats, such as from XML to JSON.

 Azure API Management can expose back-end services that are hosted anywhere – in the cloud or your data center.
 For legacy services that you may expose in your cloud-native systems, it supports both REST and SOAP APIs.
 Even other Azure services can be exposed through API Management.
 You could place a managed API on top of an Azure backing service like [Azure Service Bus](https://azure.microsoft.com/services/service-bus/) or [Azure Logic Apps](https://azure.microsoft.com/services/logic-apps/).
+Azure API Management doesn't include built-in load-balancing support and should be used in conjunction with a load-balancing service.

 Azure API Management is available across [four different pricing tiers](https://azure.microsoft.com/pricing/details/api-management/):